kparaschakis/BBC_algorithm/README.md

 │   ├── fastauc/                          # contains C++ code for a faster implementation (compared to the standard python sklearn implementation) of the AUC metric
 │   │   └── ...
 │   ├── core/                             # contains the BBC/BBC-F implementations, the simulated data generator, and other core functions
+│   │   ├── BBC_parallel.py               # contains the function to implement BBC and BBC-F. It makes use of multithreading and parallelization tools from joblib library
+│   │   ├── generate_data.py              # function to generate the simulation data for the experiments
 │   │   └── ...
 │   ├── plot_results/
 │   │   ├── bbc_time_analysis.py          # script to reproduce the time complexity analysis and generate the plots